Medical payments coverage definition

 • Funeral services

-Keep in mind that medical payments to others doesn’t cover injuries to family or friends who are permanent residents of the home.
-The one exception is if the resident is an employee of the household, like a groundskeeper or housekeeper.
-In that case, if they’re injured while working at your home, they’ll be covered under your medical payments coverage.
+Keep in mind that this coverage doesn’t cover injuries to family or friends who are permanent residents of the home.
+The one exception to this is when the resident is an employee of the household, like a groundskeeper or housekeeper.

 Health

-Does medical payments to others cover injuries away from the home?
+Does medical payments insurance cover injuries away from the home?

-Yes, medical payments to others will also cover injuries to people away from your home in the following situations:
+Yes, under the following circumstances, medical payments to others coverage may help pay for injuries to people that occur away from your home.

-• The injury occurred due to a condition at your home — like if your home had mold and a guest got sick after leaving your house.
+• The injury was caused by a condition in your home.
+For example, if your home has mold growth or physically ill residents and the guest gets sick after leaving the premises.

-• The injury was accidentally caused by you — like if you accidentally knock a tennis ball into a stranger’s nose while you’re practicing at the park.
+• The injury was caused by you.
+For instance, if you accidentally hit a tennis ball into a stranger’s nose while you're practicing at a public park.

-• The injury was caused by a household employee — like if your housekeeper drops a heavy box on someone’s foot when they’re at the post office mailing it for you.
+• The injury was caused by a household employee.
+Like if one of your housekeepers accidentally drops a heavy package of yours on someone’s foot and injures them while at the post office.

-• The injury was caused by a pet you own — like if your dog bites someone while out for a walk.
+• The injury was caused by one of your pets.
+For example, if your dog bites or attacks someone while you're out for a walk.

-Medical payments to others coverage doesn't cover injuries that happen under any of the following circumstance:
+Medical payments to others coverage won't cover injuries that occur under any of the following circumstances:

 • The injury was expected or intentional